WEC Energy Group (NYSE:WEC) Releases FY22 Earnings Guidance

 WEC Energy Group (NYSE:WEC – Get Rating) issued an update on its FY22 earnings guidance on Monday morning.
-The company provided EPS guidance of $4.34-4.38 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.30.
+The company provided earnings per share (EPS) guidance of $4.34-4.38 for the period, compared to the Thomson Reuters consensus estimate of $4.30.

-WEC has been the topic of a number of analyst reports.
-Credit Suisse Group initiated coverage on shares of WEC Energy Group in a report on Monday, April 25th.
-They set a neutral rating and a $108.00 target price on the stock.
-The Goldman Sachs Group upgraded WEC Energy Group from a sell rating to a neutral rating and set a $99.00 target price for the company in a research report on Thursday, January 13th.
-StockNews.com began coverage on WEC Energy Group in a research note on Thursday, March 31st.
-They issued a hold rating on the stock.
-BMO Capital Markets reissued a hold rating and issued a $98.00 price target on shares of WEC Energy Group in a research note on Friday, February 4th.
-Finally, Evercore ISI restated a hold rating and set a $97.00 target price on shares of WEC Energy Group in a report on Friday, February 4th.
-Eight equities research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of Hold and an average target price of $101.00.
+WEC Energy Group (NYSE:WEC – Get Rating) last issued its quarterly earnings results on Thursday, February 3rd.
+The utilities provider reported $0.71 earnings per share for the quarter, beating analysts’ consensus estimates of $0.68 by $0.03.
+WEC Energy Group had a net margin of 15.64% and a return on equity of 11.80%.
+The firm had revenue of $2.20 billion during the quarter, compared to the consensus estimate of $1.86 billion.
+During the same period in the prior year, the firm earned $0.76 EPS.
+The business’s revenue was up 13.9% on a year-over-year basis.
+Equities research analysts forecast that WEC Energy Group will post 4.3 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 1st.
-Stockholders of record on Friday, May 13th will be given a dividend of $0.7275 per share.
-This represents a $2.91 dividend on an annualized basis and a dividend yield of 2.91%.
-The ex-dividend date is Thursday, May 12th.
-WEC Energy Group’s dividend payout ratio is presently 70.80%.
+A number of equities research analysts recently issued reports on WEC shares.
+The Goldman Sachs Group upgraded shares of WEC Energy Group from a sell rating to a neutral rating and set a $99.00 target price for the company in a research report on Thursday, January 13th.
+Credit Suisse Group started coverage on shares of WEC Energy Group in a research report on Monday, April 25th.
+They set a neutral rating and a $108.00 target price for the company.
+BMO Capital Markets reiterated a hold rating and set a $98.00 target price on shares of WEC Energy Group in a research report on Friday, February 4th.
+StockNews.com started coverage on shares of WEC Energy Group in a research report on Thursday, March 31st.
+They set a hold rating for the company.
+Finally, Evercore ISI reiterated a hold rating and set a $97.00 target price on shares of WEC Energy Group in a research report on Friday, February 4th.
+Eight research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat, WEC Energy Group has an average rating of Hold and an average price target of $101.00.

-A number of institutional investors have recently bought and sold shares of WEC.
-Ulland Investment Advisors LLC purchased a new stake in shares of WEC Energy Group in the 4th quarter valued at about $32,000.
-Zullo Investment Group Inc. acquired a new stake in shares of WEC Energy Group in the fourth quarter valued at approximately $36,000.
-First Community Trust NA purchased a new position in shares of WEC Energy Group during the fourth quarter worth approximately $42,000.
-EverSource Wealth Advisors LLC purchased a new stake in WEC Energy Group in the 4th quarter valued at $57,000.
-Finally, CWA Asset Management Group LLC acquired a new stake in WEC Energy Group during the 4th quarter worth $218,000.
-Institutional investors own 73.36% of the company’s stock.
+A number of large investors have recently modified their holdings of the business.
+Ulland Investment Advisors LLC bought a new position in shares of WEC Energy Group in the 4th quarter valued at about $32,000.
+Zullo Investment Group Inc. bought a new position in shares of WEC Energy Group in the 4th quarter valued at about $36,000.
+First Community Trust NA bought a new position in shares of WEC Energy Group in the 4th quarter valued at about $42,000.
+EverSource Wealth Advisors LLC bought a new position in shares of WEC Energy Group in the 4th quarter valued at about $57,000.
+Finally, CWA Asset Management Group LLC bought a new position in shares of WEC Energy Group in the 4th quarter valued at about $218,000.
+73.36% of the stock is currently owned by hedge funds and other institutional investors.

 WEC Energy Group Company Profile (Get Rating)